“There’s no good idea that cannot be improved on.”

-John Simonett delivers high energy keynote speeches which are informative, insightful and highly entertaining.
-His engaging humorous style has enlivened many a conference audience, whether as a wake-up call to begin the day, as an energiser in the “graveyard” slot after lunch, or to close the day on a high!
+John Simonett delivers high energy keynote speeches on creativity – or (as he prefers to call it) “possibility thinking”.
+Informative, insightful and highly entertaining. his engaging humorous style has enlivened many a conference audience, whether as a wake-up call to begin the day, as an energiser in the “graveyard” slot after lunch, or to close the day on a high!

 “John ensured the conference got off to an incredible start with a presentation that had the 200 delegates spellbound, fascinated and crying with laughter.
 Feedback was brilliant and many will be using some of his techniques in their own training roles.
 This is a hard act to follow!”
 Peter Fry, Chief Executive, CCTV User Group

-The origins of the term “Restless Curiosity” lie in a series of seminars John was asked to lead under that title for senior managers across the LloydsTSB business (as known at the time), focussing on Creativity and Innovation.
-“Restless Curiosity” is essentially a “mindset” identified as a key Group Leadership Capability, to encourage managers to “avoid the complacency of success and actively seek new opportunities for growth” (which is perhaps the best definition of the need for “creativity” in business there is!).
+The origins of the term “Restless Curiosity” lie in a series of seminars John was asked to lead under that title for senior managers across the LloydsTSB business (as it was known at the time).
+It was identified as the most important of several Group Leadership Capabilities, with the aim of stressing the need for Creativity and Innovation across the business.
+Creativity is of course based on the ability to “think differently” and “Restless Curiosity” was identified as a key “mindset” to encourage managers to: “avoid the complacency of success and actively seek new opportunities for growth” (which is perhaps the best definition of the need for “creativity” in business there is!).

 “Thank you for your splendid contribution to the Database Marketing Seminar.
 The day was just beginning to drift into that familiar conference tedium when you stepped out to smack the audience between the eyes – it transformed the day.
 The whole lunchtime atmosphere bubbled when it could have been quiet”.